Take a Stand: Highlights From Our 2018 Fall Gala

 As global citizens, standing shoulder to shoulder in partnership for the end of hunger, we invited attendees to see what’s possible with participation in The Hunger Project.
 The world around us is ever evolving and The Hunger Project asks for your bold commitment to ensuring every woman, man and child leads a healthy, fulfilling life of self-reliance and dignity.

 More From the Weekend

 On Friday, like-minded young professionals came together for a social networking hour to dream up all the ways a community can stand together to make a difference and how unique gifts and talents are needed in the world today.
-Attendees participated in an interactive role-play shedding light on the realities of being a women in Hunger Project Program Countries and heard from our Senior Program Officer in India, Ruchi Yadav.
+Attendees participated in an interactive role-play shedding light on the realities of being a women in Hunger Project Program Countries and heard from our Director of Programmes in India, Ruchi Yadav.